...

 3. Cable Internet

-One of the biggest advantages of cable internet is that it provides stable and consistent speeds.
-Hence, it is a great option for families, remote workers, and gamers.
-However, because it is a shared connection, multiple users in the same neighborhood can experience slowdowns during peak usage hours.
+This makes it a great option for families, remote workers, and gamers.
+However, because cable internet is a shared connection, multiple users in the same neighborhood may still experience slowdowns during peak usage hours.

 • Homes and businesses requiring reliable and fast internet